mlliarm/mlliarm.github.io/README.md

 - The theory ([eg](https://en.wikipedia.org/wiki/Vapnik%E2%80%93Chervonenkis_dimension), [eg'](https://en.wikipedia.org/wiki/Probably_approximately_correct_learning), [eg''](https://en.wikipedia.org/wiki/Statistical_learning_theory)) although it's pretty nice, nobody seems to give a damn about it nowadays.

+- Even if I find science great as a hobby, I prefer earning my living as an engineer because you can see your end product's impact within  your lifespan (good luck seeing an application of your math theorem within your lifetime).
+Also engineering is also an art (τέχνη, τεχνική), whereas science is the hunt of knowledge for the sake of knowledge.

+- After working 2.5 years as a GCP Data Solutions Engineer at Webhelp ES, now I'm working as an Apigee Solutions Engineer in the same company.
+I think every Data Engineer should know how to create an API (REST, gRPC) for their backend data infrastructure.

+- If I'd have to name one of my greatest influences it'd be Archimedes (Αρχιμήδης).

 # What

 - In this website you'll find my `portfolio`, my `interests` and how to `get in touch`.